Generic drug of Augmentin Child

 - Take the medicine preferably at the beginning of the meal.

-. allergy to antibiotics of the beta-lactam family (penicillins, cephalosporins): take into account the risk of cross-allergy with antibiotics of the cephalosporin group,
+- allergy to antibiotics of the beta-lactam family (penicillins, cephalosporins): take into account the risk of cross-reactivity with antibiotics of the cephalosporin group,

-. history of liver injury associated with amoxicillin / clavulanic acid.
+- history of liver injury related to the amoxicillin / clavulanic acid combination,

-- Due to the presence of maltodextrin (glucose source), this drug is contraindicated in case of glucose and galactose malabsorption syndrome.
+Due to the presence of maltodextrin (glucose), this drug should not be taken by patients with glucose and galactose malabsorption syndrome (rare metabolic diseases).

 NOT RECOMMENDED :